 Fort Peck Reservoir Angler Creel Survey Underway Through September

-Montana Fish, Wildlife and Parks is conducting an angling "creel" survey on the state's largest and most popular warm water fisheries.
+Montana Fish, Wildlife & Parks is conducting an angling "creel" survey at one of the state's largest and most popular warm water fisheries.
 The information collected help biologists understand angler catch rates of popular game fish and determine level of satisfaction with the fishery.

 The data-gathering surveys will be based at marinas and boat ramps around the reservoir.
 Creel clerks will ask several questions about the day's fishing and measure any fish kept.
 Some of the questions may include where the angler is from, how long did they fish, and what species did they catch or keep, etc.

 "The interview is short and shouldn't take more than a couple minutes," said Fort Peck Reservoir fisheries biologist Heath Headley.

 "Even if you have a tough day on the water and don't catch many fish, that information is very important," adds Headley.
-"We'd like to thank all anglers in advance for their time and cooperation during these surveys and wish everyone the best of luck fishing this summer," Headley said.
+"We'd like to thank all anglers in advance for their time and participation and wish everyone the best of luck fishing this summer."